Pera Palace Hotel

 The Pera Palace Hotel (Pera Palas Oteli) is a historic special category hotel and museum hotel located in the Beyoğlu (Pera) district in Istanbul, Turkey.
 It was built in 1892 for the purpose of hosting the passengers of the Orient Express and was named after the place where it is located.
-It holds the title of "the oldest European hotel of Turkey".
+It holds the title of "the oldest European hotel in Turkey".